The first 3 years of your child’s life are the most important for learning to talk. Watch for signs that your child is learning to talk on schedule.

 - By age 2, your child can put words together like “more milk.”

 - By age 3, your child can talk using 2 to 3 sentences at a time.

 What if my child isn’t talking on schedule?

-If you think your child could have a speech or language problem, talk to her doctor.
+If you think your child may have a speech or language problem, talk to a doctor.
 The doctor may send your child to a specialist for help.

 Many things can cause a delay in talking, like: